wtrekell/OmniGen2/README.md

 The current model cannot decide the output image size by itself; the default size is 1024×1024.
 You need to set a specific size if you require a different one.
 When you input an image, we will set the output size to match the input image (this works best for editing tasks).
 If you want to modify just one image out of several, you should also set the output size to match the image you want to edit; otherwise, it may lead to low-quality outputs.

 The in-context generation capability sometimes produces objects that differ from the original ones.
 Some suggested improvements are: increasing `image_guidance_scale` (it is recommended to set it to 3) can help alleviate this issue; using high-resolution images, increasing the size of the input image, and ensuring that the object to be used occupies a larger proportion of the image; and modifying the prompt.
-However, there is still a significant gap compared to GPT-4o.
+However, there is still a  gap compared to GPT-4o.

 Compared to OmniGen 1.0, although OmniGen 2 has made some improvements, many issues still remain.
 It may take multiple attempts to achieve a satisfactory result.